Wednesday, July 26th, 2023, 1500-1940

 The 4 lovely ladies were all high school classmates only a few years short of their 60th reunion!
 One had paddled before but the others were all new to the sport.
 Meryl was the most apprehensive and preferred a tandem, while everyone else was leaning towards singles.
 So I offered to paddle with her, which worked out perfect since I would be departing early and Carl could just fill in my spot, towing his single back across the river.
 The tandem also had just enough room for my pack.
 I put it in a trashbag to protect it from splashes and prayed we didn’t capsize, since I didn’t bother to fully waterproof it.

 Once on the water, everything sorted out perfectly.
 Meryl was my captive audience, so I tried to marvel her with all my marine and nautical knowledge.
 Carl was also a marine naturalist and obviously more well versed in the local ecosystem, so it was great to learn some specifics about the river.
-We got an earful about the dairy and lilly bog farmers, whose effluents have seemingly caused a pretty severe and noticeable algae bloom in the river…that was sad to see.
-Carl has been fighting the good fight to hold them accountable, so I hope things get cleaned up.
+We got an earful about the dairy and lilly bog farmers, whose polluted effluents had seemingly caused a pretty severe and noticeable algae bloom in the river…that was sad to see.
+Carl has been fighting the good fight to hold them accountable, so I hoped things got cleaned up.

 After an hour or so on the water, it was time to say goodby to my newfound friends and continue my lonely journey south on the beach.
 I think the ladies were somewhat concerned about leaving me seemingly stranded on the other side, even though to me it was just another routine step in my adventure.
 Bless their hearts, they were so nice and accommodating for including me in their outing.
 I got Meryl’s phone number, since they would be in Crescent City the next day and maybe we could meet up for lunch.